Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 • Follow-up conversations: lets users ask more questions after crop recommendations or plant-disease advice instead of treating the first answer as the end.

-• Voice support: voice dictation and speech playback make the workflow more accessible for users who prefer speaking over typing.
+• Voice chat and read-aloud accessibility: voice dictation and read-aloud playback make the workflow more accessible for users who prefer speaking over typing, with the selected language carried into the advisory flow.

 • Protected cultivation guidance: supports discussion around poly house, greenhouse, shade-net, and other protected cultivation scenarios where relevant.

-• Multilingual reach: the current project includes 64 language files, making it suitable for regions where one-language-only software fails before adoption even begins.
+• Multilingual reach: Kisan Salahkaar supports 64 languages, making it suitable for regions where one-language-only software fails before adoption even begins.

-In the current public app, weather and market outputs should be treated as advisory summaries that need local verification.
-A licensed deployment can connect those screens to official weather, mandi, or commodity-price feeds where the buyer needs authoritative data.
+In the current public app, weather and nearby crop-price outputs should be treated as advisory summaries that need local verification.
+A white-label deployment can connect those screens to official weather, mandi, commodity-price, or product-catalogue feeds where the buyer needs authoritative data.

 How governments can use it